Optimizing Quantum Photonic Integrated Circuits using Differentiable Tensor Networks: Quantum state generation

 with $L$ the number of waveguides (modes) and $\rho^{(l\leq K)}$ the reduced density matrix of modes left from waveguide $K$ ($l\leq K\leq L$). $S^{(l)}_{VN}$ is the bipartite entanglement entropy and $\chi_K$ the bond dimension (number of singular values), with $s^{(K)}_k$ the $k$-th left singular value of mode $K+1$.
 An extra (trivial) averaging over entanglement profiles must be done for the set of batch ensemble states in the Monte Carlo trajectory description.

 Finally, the full FOM for optimizing state preparation is given as,

 with $\lambda_\rho$ the weight for the density matrix matching and $\lambda_\text{S}$ the weight for regularizing the state bipartite entanglement.
 We set $\lambda_\rho=1-\lambda_\text{S}$, as only the relative weight matters.
 For this use-case, the weights were picked empirically by hand, based on the system size $L$ and circuit depth $D$.
-As a control mechanism, the maximal bond dimension reached in the MPS was monitored, for a singular-value cutoff of $s_\text{min}=10^{-6}$, to ensure that it remains well below $\chi_\text{max}=500$ -- the maximal value encountered was $\chi_l=325$.
+As a control mechanism, the maximal bond dimension reached in the MPS was monitored, for a singular-value cutoff of $p^{(s)}_\text{min}=s^2_\text{min}=10^{-12}$, to restrict the growth in tensor bond dimensions under two-mode gate contraction and SVD.
+We targeted keeping, for all $l$, $\chi_l\lesssim500$ and the maximal value encountered under optimization was $\chi_l=325$.